pfrommerd/insteon-terminal/README.md

 # Supported devices

-Right now the list of supported devices is fairly short:
+So far the list of supported devices is fairly short:

 - SwitchLinc Switch 2477S
 - SwitchLinc Dimmer 2477D